 Music

 Music is a major creative art which goes beyond national and ethnic boundaries.
-It is an important means of emotional and aesthetic expression, a source of pleasure and a means of expression for young people, and a widespread recreational activity in adult life.
+It is an important means of emotional and aesthetic expression, a source of pleasure and a means of expression for young people, a widespread recreational activity in adult life, and also a career opportunity.

 As an art form it engenders concentration, teamwork, individual confidence and self-discipline; it is intellectually satisfying and stimulating study, and therefore necessary for the complete education of the individual.

-You can also download Knowledge Organisers for each year group from our Knowledge Organisers page.
+You can download Knowledge Organisers for each year group from our Knowledge Organisers page.

 Without music, life would be a mistake.”
 F. Nietzsche